SciML/Catalyst.jl/docs/src/v14_migration_guide.md

 ]
 @named rs = ReactionSystem(rxs, t)
 ```
-Here we have created an incomplete model.
+Here we have created a model that is not marked as complete.
 If our model is ready (i.e. we do not wish to compose it with additional models) we mark it as complete:
 ```@example v14_migration_1
 rs = complete(rs)
 ```